Is TikTok Bad for the Music Industry?

 It’s hard to argue with the fact that $180 million is a lot of money.
 But once you look at the big picture, it starts sounding like a very disappointing number.

-While TikTok has effectively made many musicians richer, it has also denied them the opportunity of being fairly compensated.
+While TikTok has effectively made many musicians richer, it has also denied them the opportunity to be fairly compensated.
 As stated in the aforementioned MBW article, TikTok is far from being generous to music rightsholders, as it pays them a mere 4.5% of their overall revenue.
 According to data from a Goldman Sachs report, even Peloton (that’s right, the fitness company) pays a higher percentage of its revenue to music rightsholders!

 Considering that TikTok started as a dance and lip-sync app with an exclusive database of 30-second snippets of music for content creators to use, it’s almost shocking that it pays musicians less than a company selling smart exercise bikes.